Argent77/A7-WaresOfThePlanes/A7-Planar-ItemPack/doc/readme.txt

 Installation Order & Mod Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This mod can be installed anywhere in the mod installation order.
+It is recommended to install this mod after Unfinished Business component "The Murder of Acton

-There are no compatibility issues known with other mods.
-A small number of items may overlap with
+Balthis" to solve a minor dialog conflict.
-items from Angel's Made in Heaven - Item Pack.
-But they won't interfere with each other except by
+A small number of items may overlap with items from Angel's Made in Heaven - Item Pack.
+But they
-have the same item names.
+won't interfere with each other except by have the same item names.

 Components